Sedley Baptist Church

 E. To be chosen as an Officer or be on a Committee is more than an honor; it is a ministry that honors God.

-F. Any member or person volunteering to accept a position requiring them to work with children from ages Nursery through Youth Group must undergo a mandatory background check, giving references of past experience and filling out the church’s confidential Volunteer Information Form.
+F. Any member volunteering to accept a position requiring them to work with children from Birth – Age 17 must undergo a mandatory background check, giving references of past experience and filling out the church’s confidential Volunteer Information Form.
 The Pastor will maintain and guarantee the confidentiality of all forms.

 ARTICLE IV